itscodenation/flw2-trivia-18-19-solution/README.md

 [] In your App.jsx file import the Question Component [] Inside the render function call your Question component [] Using the Question.jsx as a template create three more components called AnswerButton.jsx, QuestionText.jsx and ResetButton.jsx
-[] In your Question.jsx file import your QuestionStem, AnswerButton and ResetButton.
+[] In your Question.jsx file import your QuestionText, AnswerButton and ResetButton.
 In the spaces provided call each of the components.
 (You should have 4 AnswerButtons)
-[] The QuestionStem should render a div with the text of any question of your choosing [] The AnswerButton should should render a div with the text of any question of your choosing [] The ResetButton should should render a div with the text "Reset" [] Style these in any way you choose.
+[] The QuestionText should render a div with the text of any question of your choosing [] The AnswerButton should should render a div with the text of any question of your choosing [] The ResetButton should should render a div with the text "Reset" [] Style these in any way you choose.